 DEIB Leadership Series 2026

-The 2026 Leadership Equity Workshop Series is a curated learning series designed for leaders, managers, HR professionals, board members, and community practitioners seeking practical tools to lead with equity, cultural humility, and accountability.
-The series intentionally combines online lunch and learns with in person certificate based workshops to balance accessibility with depth.
-Online sessions provide timely insight and shared learning, while in person workshops offer space for deeper dialogue, reflection, and applied practice.
+TThe 2026 Leadership Equity Workshop Series is a curated learning series designed for leaders, managers, HR professionals, board members, and community practitioners seeking practical tools to lead with equity, cultural humility, and accountability.
+The series intentionally combines online lunch and learns with in-person workshops to balance accessibility with depth.
+Online sessions provide timely insight and shared learning, while in-person workshops offer space for deeper dialogue, reflection, and applied practice.

 LUNCH & LEARN